-Elms College offers one-on-one advising with Dr. Janet Williams, who helps you develop strategies to prepare you for further study.
-You can participate in faculty research projects, and become involved with volunteer, mentorship and leadership programs.
+Our pre-health/pre-medicine program offers one-on-one advising with professor Janet Williams, Ph.D., who helps you develop strategies to prepare you for further study.
+You can participate in faculty research projects and become involved with volunteer, mentorship, and leadership programs.

 We are a member of the National Association of Advisors of the Health Professions.